ShevyKossovsky/Practicum-client/README.md

 ## Description

 This is the front end of the employee management application built using Angular v17.
-The application allows managing employee data, including adding, editing and deleting employees.
+The application allows managing employee data, including adding, editing, and deleting employees.
 You can also view the employee details or export them to the local computer.

-The app uses various external libraries, including Angular Material to enhance its user interface and provide a visually appealing experience.
+The app uses various external libraries, including Angular Material, to enhance its user interface and provide a visually appealing experience.

 ## Technologies Used